alloy/lowdown/README.md

 Lowdown is a Ruby client for the HTTP/2 version of the Apple Push Notification Service.

+NOTE: _It is not yet battle-tested and there is no documentation yet.
+This will all follow over the next few weeks._

 ## Installation

 Add this line to your application's Gemfile: